Soudaaa/correct_catastrophic_errors/README.md

 # correct_catastrophic_errors
 Notebook containing examples of how to correct catastrophic errors in radars that make use of staggered PRTs to extend the Nyquist interval.
+Also has a notebook showing how to evaluate the azimuthal shear.

 ## Dependencies